 Results and Discussion

-Two weathering studies were conducted in which dishes were placed on a single shelf in the evaporation chamber (Dishes A & B).
+Two weathering studies were conducted in which two dishes each were placed on the top (Dishes A and B) and bottom (Dishes C and D) shelves of the evaporation chamber.
 A sample was collected from each dish at the designated time using a Pasteur pipette.
 Temperature was monitored with five evenly spaced thermocouples.
 For the first study in September 2009, the chamber was held at 25 ± 1 °C with a constant flow rate of 11.8 L·min-1 (16 chamber volumes per hour).
 The second study, held in October 2009, was conducted under conditions that were identical to the prior study, with the one change being a more precise thermocouple meter which provided measurements to 0.1 °C. During this study, the chamber was held at a constant temperature of 26.7 ± 0.5 °C.

+During these studies we noticed that the dishes on the bottom shelf (C and D) experienced a faster weathering rate than the top shelf (A and B).
+This may be due in part to the temperature being slightly higher and/or the air flow on the bottom shelf being slightly more turbulent.
+Either of these effects could potentially speed evaporation on the bottom shelf.
+Saturation of clean air that entered from the bottom of the chamber with compounds from the bottoms shelf, thus slowing evaporation on the top shelf was not deemed to be a likely explanation.
+This is due to the fact that data for the top shelf in both of the September and October studies were collected with samples on both shelves, and the top-shelf data from these two trials were indistinguishable from data from an initial pilot study which only had dishes on the top shelf (data not shown).
+This pilot was used to determine suitable solvent volumes, injection conditions, and the length of weathering times to use in gathering the full data set.
+Samples from either shelf can be modeled successfully, but they cannot be easily combined.
+For simplification, we have arbitrarily chosen the data collected from the top shelf for our model studies.
+Integrated peak areas, normalized to the internal standard and total analyte peak areas for all samples from both shelves are included as a tab-delimited text file in the supplementary material.
+Future studies will be aimed at identifying the source of the discrepancy between the behaviour of samples on the two shelves.